Hibernathan1212/drive-tutorial/README.md

 - ownership to files, only can upload to folders you own
 - uploads to right folder
 - Allow all file types
-- connected posthog (need to add reverse proxy)
+- connected posthog
+- reverse proxy for posthog to bypass ad blocking (netlify specific in netlify.toml file)